deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “...What happens if they deploy a gigaton device on Luna?”

 “Earth gets a ring system instead of a moon.
-I couldn’t comment on what happens on the ground exactly, but It’d be… unpleasant, I imagine.”
+I couldn’t comment on what happens on the ground exactly, but it’d be… unpleasant, I imagine.”

 Daar picked up the rock and hefted it between his paws, passing it back and forth as he spoke.
 “No shit.
 Prol’ly ought’a avoid that.”